Twisted Graded Categories: Graded categories and orientation

 \subsection{The orientable extension}

-In this subsection we construct a cyclotomically-closed Galois extension of $\cC$ as a graded category.
-Recall that since $\cC$ in $(\SS,\chrHeight)$-oriented we have a map $\In \to \cC\units$ which we think of as the embedding of spherical roots of unity.
+In this subsection we construct a cyclotomically-closed Galois extension of $\cC$ as a homotopy twisted graded category.
+Recall that since $\cC$ is $(\SS,\chrHeight)$-oriented we have a map $\In \to \cC\units$ which we think of as the embedding of spherical roots of unity.

 \begin{definition} Rolling the cofiber sequence

 we get a map

 We define $\cC[\omega^{(0)}_{\SS}] \coloneq \Gr^{\zeta}_{\pinD} \!\! (\cC)$\footnote{Or $\cC[\omega^{(0)}_{\SS_{(p)}}] \coloneqq \Gr^{\zeta}_{\pinD} \!\! (\cC)$ when working $p$-typically.}. \end{definition}